-There are also decreased maintenance costs associated with electric vehicles, due to fewer parts and no oil usage.
-One report published by Consumer Reports shows electric vehicle owners save as much as $4,600 in maintenance costs versus traditional gasoline vehicles.
-With an electric vehicle, there are no more tune-ups and oil changes to schedule and you do not have the worry of the combustion engine breaking down like you do with gasoline-powered vehicles.
+Maintenance costs are another major benefit of buying an electric car.
+Due to fewer parts and no need for oil changes, electric car owners typically make fewer trips to a mechanic.
+Research published by Consumer Reports shows electric vehicle owners can save between $6,000 and $10,000 in maintenance costs versus traditional gasoline vehicles.
+With an electric vehicle, there are no more tune-ups and oil changes to schedule, and you do not have the worry of the combustion engine breaking down like you do with gasoline-powered vehicles.

 Keep insurance rates reasonable

-In general, car insurance rates for electric cars tend to be slightly higher versus gasoline-powered cars.
+In general, car insurance rates for electric cars tend to be slightly higher than gasoline-powered cars.
 However, like other insurance policies, shopping around and taking advantage of discounts could be useful in lowering costs.
-Safety equipment options, such as automation or lane assist could qualify for additional discounts with the insurance providers.
-Overall, the more drivers on the road driving who are using the safety features like lane assist or collision avoidance, it could potentially lessen the number of accidents due to human error.
+Safety equipment options, such as automation or lane assist, could qualify for additional discounts with insurance providers.
+Overall, more drivers on the road who are using safety features like lane assist or collision avoidance could potentially reduce the number of accidents due to human error.
 As electric vehicles become more common, the cost of some of the cars’ components may come down as well, which could lead to lower average car insurance rates.

 Owning an electric vehicle significantly reduces your carbon footprint.
 The sustainability benefits are numerous, including: